 For a Spring semester start, the deadline to apply is August 31.

-CCBC nursing students are eligible to apply for the ATB 1.0 Option upon acceptance into CCBC’s nursing program as they begin their first year of nursing courses.
+CCBC nursing students are eligible to apply for the online nursing ATB 1.0 Option upon acceptance into CCBC’s nursing program as they begin their first year of nursing courses.
 Additionally, CCBC nursing students are eligible to apply for the ATB 2.0 Option when they are ready to begin their second year of CCBC nursing program.

 How long will it take me to graduate?